About ColdCaseIndex

 What We Document

-ColdCaseIndex documents real, verified cases from across the United States, spanning more than a century of unsolved crimes.
+ColdCaseIndex documents cases from across the United States, spanning more than a century.
+The database focuses on unsolved cases, and also includes historically significant crimes that were later solved — landmark cases that shaped forensic science, legislation, and public awareness.
 Our database includes:

 - Homicides — murder cases where the perpetrator has not been identified or convicted